Electronics Engineering Technician

 Welcome to Electronics Engineering Technician (EETcn), Electronics Engineering Technology (EET) and Computer Engineering Technology (CET) programs at Conestoga College.
 Graduates from our program are highly regarded by industry.
-Our technology students have won best student paper presentations when competing against University of Waterloo and University of Guelph for their third year projects many times in recent years.
+Our technology students have won best student paper presentations when competing against the University of Waterloo and the University of Guelph for their third-year projects many times in recent years.

 Electronics is a rewarding area of study for those who make the commitment to it.
 This handbook has been prepared to orient you to policies, procedures and rules used within the department.

 We hope the coming year will be successful for you and that the time you spend here is rewarding and brings you closer to your goal of a career in electronics.

 See program pages listed below: